-I start this article by copying and pasting from Wikipedia:
+I start this article by copying and pasting from the Wikipedia:

-The Austrian business cycle theory (ABCT) was developed by economists from School of Vienna, included F.A.
+The Austrian theory of the business cycle (ATBC) was developed by economists from the Vienna school, including F.A.
 Hayek and L.V.
 Mises.
-It explain the relationship between bank lending, economic growth and massive investment errors that accumulate in the bullish phase of the cycle, exploding with bubble and destroying value.
+It explains the relationship between bank credit, economic growth and massive investment errors that was accumulated in the bullish phase of the cycle, bursting with the bubble and destroying value.

-He argues that an expansion “artificial” of the credit, i.e., not supported by previous voluntary savings, tends to increase investment, given that relative prices have been distorted by the greater mass of money circulating in the economy.
+It argues that a expansion “artificial” of the credit, i.e., not supported by previous voluntary savings, tends to increase investment, since relative prices have been distorted by the greater mass of money circulating in the economy.
 These investments, that had not been undertaken without the aforementioned distortion, overuse accumulated capital goods, and sooner or later the artificially low interest rates are arranged in their true level of market, usually very higher than the established by the central banks given the scarcity of capital goods.
-This abruptly cuts the flow of cheap credit, and investments that seemed to be profitable with prices inflated now cease to be so: the crisis breaks out and the natural settlement of erroneous investments is made.
+That abruptly cuts off the flow of cheap credit, and investments that seemed profitable with inflated prices now cease to be: the crisis breaks out and the natural settlement of erroneous investments is made.

-It is a theory that seems to coincide well with the phenomenon that we have lived in 2008 and we are still alive.
-I like his interpretation of the reasons for the economic crisis like the current one, economic growth based on creating money through borrowing and indebtedness could not last forever, but I disagree with them in his idea of how to prevent them, if you dig a little.
+It is a theory that seems to coincide well with the phenomenon that we have lived in 2008 And we're still living (2010).
+I like his interpretation of the reasons for the economic crisis like the current one, economic growth based on creating money through borrowing and more debt could not last forever, but I disagree with them in his idea of how to prevent them, if you dig a little.
 They think that a return to a currency system “real” like gold standard would be the solution.
-As they see the fault in the current monetary system, they think that a retreat could be a preventive.
+As guilt seen in the current monetary system they think a reversal could be a preventative.

 I don't think so.
 The gold standard has also its problems, for example the limited existence of gold in the world would be impossible to increase the monetary mass at all according to the needs of a world of growing population .
 Or finding new deposits of gold could disrupt sharply the monetary system introducing in the market a lot of currency.

-I believe that the current system of money as simple purchasing power backed by central banks is valid, although may be it need tweaks.
+I think the current system of money as simple purchasing power by central banks is valid, although it may need touch-ups.

 But the problem of the recession is already there.
 What interests us is not to seek ways to avoid the next crisis but to solve the current one or at least to make it as smooth as possible and to comes out soon.
 Let us hope that the monetary authorities and States succeed.

-By the way that Spain have an interesting member of the school.
+By the way, in Spain we have an interesting member of that school.

 It is Jesus Huerta de Soto.
-We can see their website at http://www.jesushuertadesoto.com/madre2.htm
+We can see his website in http://www.jesushuertadesoto.com/madre2.htm

 I recover part of what I browsed (Cap 5):